imqueue/core/README.md

 related.
 So redis-server > 3.8+ is required.

-If config command is disabled on redis it will be required to turn on manually keyspace notification events, like:
+If config command is disabled on redis it will be required to turn on manually keyspace notification events (actual on use with ElasticCache on AWS), like:

 ~~~
 notify-keyspace-events Ex
 ~~~

-Further, more adapters will be added.
+Further, more adapters will be added... if needed.

 # Install